wembikon/logger/README.md

 # logger
-simple logger service that can log to console, file and network
+simple logger for c++ (recommended version is 14) that can log to console, file and network

 # usage
 ```